Fuzzy Name Search for Due Diligence & KYC

 For every name search of people or organizations, Rosette considers over a dozen variations including nicknames, abbreviations, truncations, and initials.
 Also, by flexibly comparing all the tokens between two names, Rosette overcomes any issues of misordered or missing name components.

 Most importantly, every match is delivered with a match score to empower the user to decide what is “close enough” to be considered a match.
 That same scoring and weighting system integrates with the search engine’s relevancy scoring algorithm to produce a single list of relevancy-ranked results.
-“For name matching, we didn’t see any other offerings that fit our needs as well as Rosette,” Patrick Deeb, CTO of Vital4 said.
+“For name matching, we didn’t see any other offerings that fit our needs as well as Rosette,” Patrick Deeb, former CTO of Vital4 said.

 “Once we moved to a more flexible search index solution, it opened up the ability for us to make better use of the Rosette tools available to us,” Deeb said.
 “We were able to start running all of our articles through entity extraction, and create an array of those entities to be searched on, rather than searching on the entire text of all the articles.
 This immediately added quality to the results.”